-For example, across all of our policy categories, electric vehicles have the lowest social cost per ton at -\$415.
+Social Cost per Ton The final column of Table 3 reports the social cost per ton of each policy category.
+Across all of our policy categories, electric vehicles have the lowest SCPT at -\$415.
 That is followed by residential solar at -\$67 and wind PTCs at -\$32.
 That ordering is the exact opposite of the ordering of our MVPFs, where the values are 1.45, 3.86 and 5.87 respectively.

-We once again see these patterns with or without the inclusion of learning-by-doing effects in our estimates of the total quantity of carbon abated.
-In the absence of learning-by-doing effects we find, for example, that hybrid vehicle subsidies have a social cost per ton of \$43, half the level of residential solar at \$83.
-This is true despite the fact that hybrid vehicle subsidies
+We see similar reversals when excluding learning-by-doing effects and comparing across policy categories.
+For example, hybrid vehicle subsidies have a SCPT of \$43, half of the SCPT for residential solar at \$83.
+This is true despite the fact that hybrid vehicle subsidies have an MVPF that is lower (1.00 versus 1.45).